 3. Cloud-native: You must employ an infrastructure monitoring solution that connects with third-party cloud providers and orchestration tools if your stack includes serverless functions, containers, or cloud services.

-5. Cost: Cost has mostly been an underrated factor in the monitoring space, but it’s one of the critical factors you should consider, especially in 2023, when business owners need to spend every dollar wisely.
+5. Cost: Cost has mostly been an underrated factor in the monitoring space, but it’s one of the critical factors you should consider, especially in 2023, when business owners must spend every dollar wisely.

 How to get started monitoring Infrastructure?